 III.
 HIPAA Authorization and Informed Consent

-For research that includes the creation or use of protected health information, in addition to following informed consent procedures, researchers generally must also obtain authorization for use of PHI from the human subjects whose PHI will be included in the study.
+For research that includes the creation or use of protected health information, in addition to following informed consent procedures, researchers generally must also obtain Authorization for use of PHI from the human subjects whose PHI will be included in the study.
 The Authorization document must include all elements defined in HIPAA.
 The Authorization document may be executed as a separate document, although it is acceptable for the Authorization to be incorporated into the informed consent document.
 In such cases, all elements of the Authorization must be included in the informed consent document.
 An Authorization for access, use or disclosure of psychotherapy notes for research may not be combined with any other Authorization except another Authorization for access, disclosure or use of the psychotherapy notes.

 IV.
-Authorization Requirements under HIPAA
+Authorization Requirements for Research under HIPAA

-A provider may, if it wishes, obtain the consent of an individual to use or disclose PHI for treatment, payment or healthcare operations, but it is not required to do so.
 HIPAA requires that the Authorization be written in plain language and contain the following core elements:

 - A specific and meaningful description of the information to be used or disclosed.

 - The name or other specific identification of the persons or class of persons authorized to make the disclosure.

 - The name or other specific identifications of the persons or class of persons that

 - A description of each purpose of the requested use or disclosure, (or the statement, “at the request of the individual,” when appropriate)